Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 Magazine/Book Editor & Writer Kyohei Yamashita

-While working in program production at a radio station, he began producing zines and writing for magazines.
-He later joined a publishing house as an editor, where he worked on various articles, mainly for a local city guide.
-His hobbies include cooking, mountain climbing, river fishing, and exploring stone monuments in Sapporo.
-He lives in Minami-ku, Sapporo, and has a deep love for the area.
+While working in program production at a radio station, I began producing mini-magazines and writing for magazines.
+Later, I joined a publishing house as an editor, where I worked on various articles, mainly for a local information magazine.
+My hobbies include cooking, mountain climbing, river fishing, and exploring stone monuments in Sapporo.
+I live in and deeply love the Minami-ku district of Sapporo.

 2. Articles